SubnauticaModding/Nautilus-Proto/SMLHelper/Documentation/tutorials/console-commands.md

+﻿# Adding Custom Console Commands

-﻿SMLHelper provides a simple API for allowing you to define custom console commands for your mod to respond to when the user types them into the in-game dev console, with simple parameter type checking to enable user- and developer-friendly error reporting, both on-screen and in the log.
+SMLHelper provides a simple API for allowing you to define custom console commands for your mod to respond to when the user types them into the in-game dev console, with simple parameter type checking to enable user- and developer-friendly error reporting, both on-screen and in the log.

 ![An example error message](../images/tutorials/command-results.png)